ireaneus/CDI/PersonalStatement.md

 God's Word teaches that life’s ultimate purpose is to fear Him and obey His commandments: *"The conclusion, when all has been heard, is: fear God and keep His commandments, because this applies to every person"* (Ecclesiastes 12:13).
 Our hearts are meant to desire God above all else, as the psalmist proclaims: *"Whom have I in heaven but You?
 And besides You, I desire nothing on earth.
 My flesh and my heart may fail, but God is the strength of my heart and my portion forever"* (Psalm 73:25-26).

-Man’s chief purpose is not only to glorify God but to enjoy Him forever, finding eternal joy and satisfaction in His presence and walking in obedience to His commands

 ---

 ## The Bible